-Madani takes up the post of Creative Director to the Southbank Centre in January 2019.
-He was previously the Artistic Director of the Bush Theatre from 2012 to 2018.
+Madani is Creative Director of the Southbank Centre, and was previously the Artistic Director of the Bush Theatre from 2012 to 2018.
 He programmed the company’s most successful season to date and oversaw the successful £4.3 million redevelopment of the Bush Theatre.

 Nii Sackey is the Chief Executive of Bigga Fish, which he founded in 1999 at the age of 21.
 Nii over the course of his career with Bigga Fish has engaged with over 250,000 young people and been a creative hotbed for youth culture and grime, with a current reach to three cities.

 Pam is a board member of London Legacy Development Corporation, the Connected Places Catapult and Chair of Commonplace.
 She is on the Advisory board of the London Festival of Architecture.
 Until recently Pam chaired Covent Garden Market Authority and the Nine Elms Cultural Steering Group, was a Trustee of the Design Council and a non-executive Director of Crest Nicholson Plc and Crossrail Ltd.